jainmanshu/React-Examples/README.md

 # React-Examples

-A collections of React Exercise/Examples for interview preparations
+A collections of React Exercise/Examples for interview preparations.